cloudsigma/cloudsigma-docs/drives.rst

 .. note::

-    The name of the cloned drive will be changed using the clone naming strategy set in the profile.
+    If no name is specified in the clone call, the name of the cloned drive will be changed using the clone naming strategy set in the profile.
-    See :doc:`clone_naming` for more information
+    See :doc:`clone_naming` for more information.

 Request schema